Powerlearnproject/se-assignment-5-17Gideon/README.md

 Add the remote repository URL.
 Push the commits to the remote repository.
 Key Git Features in VS Code
-Source Control View:
-Access and manage your repository, stage changes, and commit files.
+Source Control View:Access and manage your repository, stage changes, and commit files.
-Branch Management:
-Create, switch, and manage branches directly from the Source Control view.
+Branch Management:Create, switch, and manage branches directly from the Source Control view.
-Built-in Terminal:
-Use the integrated terminal (Ctrl+ or Cmd+) for advanced Git commands.
+Built-in Terminal:Use the integrated terminal (Ctrl+ or Cmd+) for advanced Git commands.
-GitLens Extension:
-Enhance your Git experience with additional features like blame annotations, detailed history, and more.
+GitLens Extension:Enhance your Git experience with additional features like blame annotations, detailed history, and more.
-GitHub Integration:
-Use the GitHub Pull Requests and Issues extension to manage pull requests and issues directly from VS Code.
+GitHub Integration:Use the GitHub Pull Requests and Issues extension to manage pull requests and issues directly from VS Code.
 Example Commands
 Initialize Repository: Ctrl+Shift+G > Initialize Repository
 Stage All Changes: Click the + icon in the Source Control view